Brendon-Coombes/blog/source/_posts/application-authentication-microsoft-graph.md

 If everything was set up correctly, you should see a list of sites that have been pulled from SharePoint.

-I am in the process of creating a small sample application to host on GitHub, which I will link here when I have finished it.
+I have created a small sample application on [GitHub](https://github.com/Brendon-Coombes/MicrosoftGraph.Daemon) to demonstrate connecting to the MicrosoftGraph and uploading a file to SharePoint.